dragonman225/trigger-webhook-from-notion/README.md

 Create a `<div>`, inside the `<div>` we have a `<form>`, then we have a `<button>` in the `<form>`.
 The `<form>` has `action` attribute set to the `buildHookUrl`, which is the webhook URL, and `method` attribute set to `post`.

-This translates to : When we click the button, an empty form will be submit to the URL in `action` with `post` method.
+This translates to: When we click the button, an empty form will be submit to the URL in `action` with `post` method.
 This is exactly what I want.

 ---

-Wait !
+Wait!
 What's the `<iframe>` doing there?

 Actually, the script works without the `<iframe>`, but in that case after we click the button, we will be redirected to the webhook URL.
-This behavior is a bit annoying, so I find a way to prevent it here : https://stackoverflow.com/a/28060195.
+This behavior is a bit annoying, so I find a way to prevent it, see https://stackoverflow.com/a/28060195.

 The `<iframe>` is not rendered, and the I set `target` attribute of `<form>` to the `<iframe>`'s `id`, so the redirect happens in the `<iframe>`, without effecting the main page.